 The purpose of the Act is:

 To achieve this purpose, the Act requires anyone proposing to do building work to obtain a building consent from a Building Consent Authority before commencing building work.

 All building work must comply with the building code.
 The building code is a performance based code.
 It sets out objectives to be achieved rather than prescribing construction methods.
 The emphasis is on how a building and its components must perform as opposed to how the building must be designed and constructed.

 The building code is divided into clauses and each clause begins with an objective.
-For instance, one objective is to "safeguard people from injury caused by falling", another one is to "safeguard people from illness caused by contaminated water."
+For instance, one objective is to "safeguard people from injury caused by falling", another one is to "safeguard people from illness caused by contaminated water".
 Specific performance criteria for each clause describe the extent that buildings must meet the objectives.

-The Act spells out the functions, powers and duties of territorial authorities which are city or district councils.
 Day to day, the building legislation is administered by councils.
 Councils administer the Act and Regulations within their territories by:

 Councils are not permitted to make building bylaws, but may waive some building code requirements.

 The Ministry of Business, Innovation and Employment (MBIE) was formed in July 2012 by bringing together the Ministry of Economic Development, Ministry of Science and Innovation, Department of Labour and Department of Building and Housing.
 MBIE is the government’s lead business-facing agency.
-Our purpose is to grow the New Zealand economy to provide a better standard of living for all New Zealanders.
+Their purpose is to grow the New Zealand economy to provide a better standard of living for all New Zealanders.

 One of the functions of MBIE is to administer the Building Act to manage the building control system.
 The aim is to promote effective and efficient building controls throughout New Zealand.
 MBIE’s key building functions are funded by a levy on building consents.
 They are to: